vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 }
 ```

-Here we expect both fixtures to start at the same time.
-But... do the parallelizable testcases run first, or do the non-parallel ones run first? *drumroll*:
+Based on the above, we expect both fixtures to start at the same time.
+With both test fixtures having a parallel & non-parallel testcase, do the parallelizable testcases run first, or do the non-parallel ones run first? *drumroll*:
 ```bash
 c start
 a start